peds24/cse15l-lab-reports/lab-report-2.md

 #### Symptom
 ![ouput3](LabReport2_images/output3.png)
->There is no error in compilation, yet this input is invalid and the code should be able to catch that.
-What we are texting are links in .md files so the example passed here `[link] (lots of space goes in between) (link.html)` has the incorrect formatting so it would not be a valid link.
-The code should identify thi serror and not parse it, as its not a valid input.

 #### Explanation
-The final bug is tricky and would require more attention onto catching, as a symptom is not immediate.
-The code manages to run and no error is thrown by the code, yet there it runs in a way it shouldnt.
-The code will not return the link due to a formatting error.
-The bug is that the correct output is not being retured.
-Because of the bad formatting the code should catch this bug and return an erro rmessage explaining the invalid inoput.
-The symptom here is the expected outcome deffering from the real oyutcome.
+The input is not breaking the code as a compilation error or run time errror but it is producing an unexpected output.
+The input has a line in between the second square braket and first parenthesis and the code should see that there is this space and shuld not return the link.
+The correct output should be an empty list [].
+The symptom here is the unexpected ouput given by the falirue induciojg input.
+The bug in the code is the missing if statments that should catch that space as invalid and return an empty list.